'Yellowjackets' Season 4: Everything We Know

 Who in the 'Yellowjackets' cast will return for season 4?

-After season 3's body count, the main cast members most likely to return in season 4 include Melanie Lynskey (Shauna), Sophie Nélisse (teen Shauna), Sophie Thatcher (teen Natalie), Tawny Cypress (Taissa), Jasmin Savoy Brown (teen Taissa), Christina Ricci (Misty), Samantha Hanratty (teen Misty), Courtney Eaton (teen Lottie), Liv Hewson (teen Van), Jenna Burgess (teen Melissa), Nia Sondaya (teen Akilah), and Kevin Alves (Travis).
+After season 3's body count, the main cast members to return in season 4 include Melanie Lynskey (Shauna), Sophie Nélisse (teen Shauna), Sophie Thatcher (teen Natalie), Tawny Cypress (Taissa), Jasmin Savoy Brown (teen Taissa), Christina Ricci (Misty), Samantha Hanratty (teen Misty), Courtney Eaton (teen Lottie), Liv Hewson (teen Van), Jenna Burgess (teen Melissa), Kevin Alves (Travis), and Nia Sondaya (teen Akilah).
 Warren Cole (Jeff) and Sarah Desjardins (Callie) should also return to the present timeline.

-One of season 3's new additions, Ashley Sutton (Hannah), is also expected to return after her cliffhanger fate in the season 3 finale.
-Though other new major cast member Hilary Swank (adult Melissa) is more up in the air, the Oscar winner has said she would be open to return.
+Aside from the long-running, core cast, one of season 3's new additions, Ashley Sutton (Hannah), is also expected to return after her cliffhanger fate in the season 3 finale.
+Though other new major cast member Hilary Swank (adult Melissa) is more up in the air, the Oscar winner has said she would be open to returning.

 Shauna (Melanie Lynskey) snaps while fighting Melissa (Hilary Swank).